macro187/verbot/readme.md

 Git repositories contain single Visual Studio solutions.

-The current version number is stored in Semantic Versioning format in at least one [AssemblyInformationalVersion] attribute in an *AssemblyInfo*.cs file in a project that is both in the solution and in the repository.
-If more than one such attribute exists, they all contain the same version.
+Version information is stored in properties in projects that are both in the solution and in the repository.
+If more than one such project exists, they all contain the same version.

+`Version` properties contain the full version number in Semantic Versioning format.

-[AssemblyVersion] attributes contain a four-part .NET version number consisting of the current major version plus three zeroes e.g. "1.0.0.0"
+`AssemblyVersion` properties contain a four-part .NET version number consisting of the current major version plus three zeroes e.g. "1.0.0.0"

 >   This reflects backward-compatibility within major versions

-[AssemblyFileVersion] attributes contain a four-part .NET version number consisting of the current major, minor, and patch versions plus a zero e.g.
+`AssemblyFileVersion` properties contain a four-part .NET version number consisting of the current major, minor, and patch versions plus a zero e.g.
 "1.1.1.0"